To Get the Most Out of Your Site Traffic

 If you’re not happy with your website results — specifically how your contact forms are performing — then testing is in order.
 A/B testing is a way to try out various pieces of your form to see which element performs better.
 Contact form optimization testing could include:

-- Button Copy – believe it or not variations on the button copy can dramatically affect conversion.
-Keep copy short, sweet and action oriented.
-According to Unbounce, using “submit” decreases conversion rate by 3%!
+- Button Copy – believe it or not, variations on the button copy can dramatically affect conversion.
+Keep copy short, sweet and action-oriented.
+According to Unbounce, using “submit” decreases the conversion rate by 3%!

 - Form Length – studies have confirmed that shorter forms get more completions.
 With A/B testing you can find the optimal length for your web forms.